marwan-at-work/gdp/README.md

 You can use the gdp implementation programtically or you can use the server in cmd/gdp to test out the functionality against vgo or cmd/go by setting the GOPROXY env var to to http://localhost:8090

-Currently GDP supports Github, Bitbucket and Gopkg.in.
+Currently GDP supports Github, Bitbucket and Gopkg.in, and vanity imports that lead to github/bitbucket.

 ### Example